alexpovel/srgn/README.md

 Note how this does not surface either `from_egg` (has a docstring) or `register_bird` (not a method, *`def` outside `class`*).

-#### Multiple language scopes
+#### Multiple queries

-Language scopes themselves can be specified multiple times as well.
+Queries themselves can be specified multiple times as well.
 For example, in the Rust snippet

 ```rust file=music.rs